avaframe/AvaFrame/docs/moduleAna4Stats.rst

 -------

 * path to avalanche directory with simulation result peak files
+* configuration settings for probability analysis
+* configuration settings used for avalanche simulations
 * optional input directory with simulation result peak files
-* configuration settings used for avalanche simulations
-* configuration settings for probability analysis
-* optional output directory

 Outputs
 --------